trufae/co/README.md

-# The Co programming lanugage
+# The Co programming language

 A programming language and optimizing compiler.